rowanlg/bald-flavours/_data/reviews/2021-04-25-little-french.md

 The mousse itself is populated with little dense pockets of chocolate, reminiscent of a cake batter.
 There’s also that nudge of salt in the background that has you coming back, whilst the single cream this mound is paddling in, washes with the chocolate like a milkshake which makes everything a little lighter and due to the salt, almost quenching.

-The creme caramel is classic in all it’s reflective glory.
+The crème caramel is classic in all it’s reflective glory.
 With the reassuring wibble of something fortified with egg rather than an agent, it’s flecked with vanilla seed and carves like a stress-management activity with a spoon.

 Being the first meal out in several months and reminders everywhere to make allowances for mistakes and so on, my expectations came pre-calibrated; that is to say, trying to have none whatsoever.
 With this in mind, and being my sixth visit, the verdict is this: